-As part of Project Gigabit, Building Digital UK (BDUK) has implemented a voucher scheme to help individuals in rural areas access gigabit-capable broadband speeds for the first time.
+As part of Project Gigabit, Building Digital UK (BDUK) has implemented a voucher scheme to help people in rural areas access gigabit-capable broadband speeds for the first time.

 Traditionally, rural areas of the country have been left frustrated with little to no access to reliable and cost-effective internet.
-And in a world where even your kettle can be hooked up to the internet, it’s getting increasingly difficult to maintain a comfortable lifestyle without broadband you can rely on.
+And in a world where even your kettle can be hooked up to the net, it’s becoming increasingly difficult to maintain a comfortable lifestyle without broadband you can rely on.

-Unfortunately, installing the infrastructure to support a future-proof broadband network is costly and, until now, has been prohibitively expensive for most broadband suppliers – leaving those of you who live in rural areas in the dark.
+Unfortunately, installing the infrastructure to support a future-proofed broadband network is costly – and until now, has been prohibitively expensive for most broadband suppliers, leaving most of you who live in rural areas in the dark.

 Thankfully, that’s all changing.

-“Gigabit-capable” broadband is ultrafast and reliable broadband using full-fibre connection (otherwise known as FTTP or FTTH connections).
-This type of broadband supports symmetrical connections – this just means you can expect the same upload and download speeds, unlike traditional broadband where you’re more likely to see slower upload speeds.
+Gigabit-capable broadband is ultrafast and reliable broadband using a full-fibre connection (also known as FTTP or FTTH connections).
+This type of broadband supports symmetrical speeds – this means you can expect the same upload and download speeds, unlike traditional broadband where you’ll see much slower up load speeds.

-We’ve all experienced the frustration that comes with slow internet speeds, buffering videos and lagging speeds.
-The average UK household uses 28 internet-based devices, including laptops, games consoles, smart TVs and mobile phones.
+We’ve all experienced the frustration that comes with slow internet speeds, buffering videos and lag.
+The average UK household uses over twenty internet-based devices, including laptops, games consoles, smart TVs and mobile phones.
 With all these devices pulling internet data around the clock, you need a broadband connection that can withstand such heavy-duty use.

 As we move into more impressive technology such as 8K televisions and internet-heavy gaming demanding higher quality connections, ultrafast broadband will be the only way to ensure all devices are connected to an acceptable quality.

-The scheme has been set up to provide eligible people with the funding needed to help them get connected to full-fibre broadband – this effectively allows eligible customers to get connected without having to pay an installation fee.
+The scheme’s been set up to provide eligible people with the funding needed to install full-fibre broadband in their homes – effectively allowing customers to get connected without having to pay an installation fee.

-If you’re interested in getting ultrafast broadband and taking advantage of the voucher scheme?
-We’ve made the process as straightforward as possible:
+Interested in getting ultrafast broadband and taking advantage of the voucher scheme?
+We’ve made the process as easy as possible:

-First, we’ll check if you’re eligible for the Gigabit Voucher.
-If you are, you’ll be asked if you’d like to take advantage of the free installation as part of the sign-up process.
-The good news is that we’ll apply on your behalf, all you have to do is:
+First, we’ll check if you’re eligible for a voucher.
+If you are, you’ll be asked if you’re happy to take advantage of the free installation as part of the sign-up process.
+We make the application on your behalf, all you have to do is:

 Once BDUK has received your application, they’ll contact you directly via email to confirm you’re happy to receive the voucher.
 All you have to do is confirm as soon as possible (you have up to 28 days before the request expired).

-We’ll let BDUK know once you’ve been connected, and they’ll send you another email to make sure you’re happy with the service.
-You need to reply to this email to confirm for the voucher to be activated and then the installation fee will be fully refunded to your account.
+We’ll let BDUK know when you’ve been connected, and they’ll send another email to make sure you’re happy you’re receiving the service from us.
+You need to reply to this email to confirm and activate the voucher, meaning we can fully refund any installation costs to your account.